activeprospect/testlead/README.md

 ## Lambda execution

-In addition to being an interactive tool to send test leads and feedback, we also use this tool internally to automate sending test data into some demo or test flows.
+In addition to being an interactive tool to send test leads and feedback, we also use this tool internally to automate sending test data into a couple [demo](https://next.leadconduit.com/flows/541c67415fc1e8567ac27304) and [test](https://next.leadconduit-staging.com/flows/541afb8db91da1ce20fc6a5f) flows.
 This code is deployed to AWS Lambda (LC staging account), where regular CloudWatch/EventBridge events trigger the execution of the `lambda()` function defined in `index.js`.
 That runs the test-data creation tasks formerly scripted via cron on `staging1.ap`.

 Note that use of feedback in Lambda requires the presence of `keys.json` in the root directory of the deployed package, with your LeadConduit API key defined, like this: